Courses in Statistics

 STAT 305.
 Intermediate Statistics.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: MATH 200 and STAT 212, or their equivalents.
+Prerequisite: STAT 212 or its equivalent.
 A study of intermediate-level statistical inference procedures, including categorical data analysis, analysis of variance, multiple regression and nonparametric procedures.
 Students may receive credit toward graduation for only one of STAT 305 or STAT 314.

 STAT 309.
 Introduction to Probability Theory.
 3 Hours.